Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 German hyperinflation in 1923 was among the worst ever recorded in modern history.
 It is most known for the severe devaluation of its currency and the failed measures to correct it.

 Germany's Weimar Republic was then emerging from the devastating economic consequences of World War One.
-Banks were printing four times as many paper bills as was typical throughout the war, and by 1923, they were creating astounding sums of their own paper money too.
+Banks printed four times as many paper bills as was typical throughout the war, and by 1923, they were creating astounding sums of their own paper money.
 The biggest coin ever made was worth 120 trillion Reichsmarks.

-The only remedy available to the Weimar Republic was to print more money, resulting in record-high hyperinflation levels since their economy was not sufficiently strong to find alternative solutions.
-There were 400.3 trillion reichsmarks in circulation in Germany as of October 1923.
+The only remedy available to the Weimar Republic was to print more money, which resulted in record-high hyperinflation levels because the country's economy was not sufficiently strong to find alternative solutions.
+As of October 1923, there were 400.3 trillion reichsmarks in circulation in Germany.

-Scenes of normal living during this period revealed a collapsing society.
-Children used useless paper money as toys, people bought a loaf of bread along with wheelbarrows full of Reichsmarks, and criminals snatched suitcases full of cash only to empty the contents of the paper money before taking the bag itself.
+Scenes of normal life during this period revealed a collapsing society.
+Children used useless paper money as toys, people bought a loaf of bread and wheelbarrow full of Reichsmarks, and criminals snatched suitcases full of cash only to empty the paper money before taking the bag.
 Prices were growing so quickly that, according to reports, a guy who purchased a cup of coffee discovered the price had risen by the time it reached his table.

 What caused hyperinflation in Germany?